-You can also use the basic Connection steps in the section below to connect to your VM.
+You can also use these basic connection steps to connect to your VM:

-In the Azure portal, go to the virtual machine to which you want to connect.
+In the Azure portal, go to the virtual machine that you want to connect to.

-At the top of the page, select Connect-> Bastion to go to the Bastion page.
-You can also go to the Bastion page using the left menu.
+At the top of the pane, select Connect > Bastion to go to the Bastion pane.
+You can also go to the Bastion pane by using the left menu.

-The options available on the Bastion page are dependant on the Bastion SKU tier.
-If you're using the Basic SKU, you connect to a Windows computer using RDP and port 3389, and to a Linux computer using SSH and port 22.
+The options available on the Bastion pane depend on the Bastion SKU.
+If you're using the Basic SKU, you connect to a Windows computer by using RDP and port 3389.
+Also for the Basic SKU, you connect to a Linux computer by using SSH and port 22.
 You don't have options to change the port number or the protocol.
 However, you can change the keyboard language for RDP by expanding Connection Settings.

 If you're using the Standard SKU, you have more connection protocol and port options available.
 Expand Connection Settings to see the options.
-Typically, unless you have configured different settings for your VM, you connect to a Windows computer using RDP and port 3389, and to a Linux computer using SSH and port 22.
+Typically, unless you configure different settings for your VM, you connect to a Windows computer by using RDP and port 3389.
+You connect to a Linux computer by using SSH and port 22.

-Select the Authentication Type from the dropdown.
+For Authentication Type, select from the dropdown list.
 The protocol determines the available authentication types.
 Complete the required authentication values.

-The connection to this virtual machine, via Bastion, will open directly in the Azure portal (over HTML5) using port 443 and the Bastion service.
+Confirm that the connection to the virtual machine opens directly in the Azure portal (over HTML5) by using port 443 and the Bastion service.

-- When you connect, the desktop of the VM will look different than the example screenshot.
+When you connect, the desktop of the VM will look different from the example screenshot.

-- Using keyboard shortcut keys while connected to a VM may not result in the same behavior as shortcut keys on a local computer.
-For example, when connected to a Windows VM from a Windows client, CTRL+ALT+END is the keyboard shortcut for CTRL+ALT+Delete on a local computer.
-To do this from a Mac while connected to a Windows VM, the keyboard shortcut is Fn+CTRL+ALT+Backspace.
+Using keyboard shortcut keys while you're connected to a VM might not result in the same behavior as shortcut keys on a local computer.
+For example, when you're connected to a Windows VM from a Windows client, Ctrl+Alt+End is the keyboard shortcut for Ctrl+Alt+Delete on a local computer.
+To do this from a Mac while you're connected to a Windows VM, the keyboard shortcut is Fn+Ctrl+Alt+Backspace.

-Audio output takes up bandwidth on your internet connection.
+Audio output uses bandwidth on your internet connection.

 To enable remote audio output on a Windows VM:

-- After you're connected to the VM, on the right-hand bottom corner of the toolbar, you'll see an audio button.
+- After you're connected to the VM, an audio button appears on the lower-right corner of the toolbar.
+Right-click the audio button, and then select Sounds.

-- A pop-up appears asking if you would like to enable the Windows Audio Service.
-Select "Yes".
+- A pop-up message asks if you want to enable the Windows Audio Service.
+Select Yes.
 You can configure more audio options in Sound preferences.

-- To verify sound output, hover your mouse over the audio button on the toolbar.
+- To verify sound output, hover over the audio button on the toolbar.

-When you connect to a VM using Azure Bastion, you don't need a public IP address for your VM.
-If you aren't using the public IP address for anything else, you can dissociate it from your VM.
-To dissociate a public IP address from your VM, use the following steps:
+When you connect to a VM by using Azure Bastion, you don't need a public IP address for your VM.
+If you aren't using the public IP address for anything else, you can dissociate it from your VM:

 Go to your virtual machine and select Networking.
-Click the NIC Public IP to open the Public IP address page.
+Click NIC Public IP.

-On the Public IP address page, you can see the VM network interface listed under Associated to on the lower right of the page.
-Click Dissociate at the top of the page.
+On the Public IP address pane, the VM network interface is listed under Associated to.
+Select Dissociate at the top of the pane.

-Click Yes to dissociate the IP address from the network interface.
-Once the public IP address is dissociated from the VM network interface, you can see that it's no longer listed under Associated to.
+Select Yes to dissociate the IP address from the VM network interface.
+After you dissociate the public IP address from the network interface, verify that it's no longer listed under Associated to.

 After you dissociate the IP address, you can delete the public IP address resource.
-On the Public IP address page for the VM, select Delete.
+On the Public IP address pane for the VM, select Delete.

 Clean up resources

 - Enter the name of your resource group in the Search box at the top of the portal.
-When you see your resource group in the search results, select it.
+When your resource group appears in the search results, select it.

 - Select Delete resource group.

-- Enter the name of your resource group for TYPE THE RESOURCE GROUP NAME: and select Delete.
+- Enter the name of your resource group for TYPE THE RESOURCE GROUP NAME, and then select Delete.

 In this tutorial, you deployed Bastion to a virtual network and connected to a VM.
 You then removed the public IP address from the VM.
 Next, learn about and configure additional Bastion features.